JordanRobo/Unified-DataLayer/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.

+## Thanks

+Example site cloned from https://github.com/SwiftMarket/swiftmarket-sveltekit.git

 ## Contributing